-F. 627-17AN (2007-04-03) MÉTHODES
+F. 627-17AN (2007-04-03) метносея

-TYPE OF EMPLOYMENT

-SECTION 4

-TO BE FILLED IN BY THE AUTHORIZED ENTREPRISE/EMPLOYER REPRESENTATIVE

-lob or position:

-with: -

-with. ☐ Children under 18 Age from to

-☐ Seniors Age from to

-☐ People with physical dis abilities

-☐ People with mental disa bilities

-Other (specify):

-SECTION 5 BACKGROUND CHECK CRITER RIA

-oconon 5 TO BE FILLED IN BY THE AUTHORIZED E NTREPRISE/EMPLOYER R EPRESENTATIVE

-Check offences and mise conduct incompatible with po sition desired.

-Violence Any misconduct or criminal offer related to firearms, kidnapping, fo

-Sex Any misconduct or criminal offer prostitution. nce of a sexual nature e, such as sexual a assault, indecent acts s, solicitation o or incitement to

-Theft/Fraud Any misconduct or criminal offend taking an automobile or other veh breaking and entering, theft,

-Driving Any misconduct or criminal offend driving. ce related to driving a r motor vehicle, such as driving under the i nfluence, hit ar nd run, reckless

-Drugs and Narcotics Any misconduct or criminal offend ce related to drugs and d narcotics, such as possession, traffickir ıg, import, culti vation.

-Other Criminal negligence, neglect or fa ilure to provide the ne cessities of life.

-SECTION 6 CONSENT

-charge risk I w your ch I also check e for a criminal offend yould be called on to riminal record, even i consent to allowing the criteria identified on t to verification of my criminal rece, as well as any misconduct the work with.
-Offences listed in the if you have received a pardon.
-The Service de police de la Ville de this form.
-Vay of checking my true identity i at could reasonably appendix to the Crin e Montréal to check a lead to doubt abo ninal Records Act, ut the physical or m RSC (1985), c.
-C-47 oral safety of are also cons the people at sidered part of

-Applica nt's signature Date (yy-mi n-dd)
+TYPE OF EMPLOYMENT SECTION 4 TO BE FILLED IN BY THE AUTHORIZED ENTREPRISE/EMPLOYER REPRESENTATIVE J lob or position: with: ☐ Children under 18 Age from to ☐ Seniors Age from to ☐ People with physical dis • People with mental disa bilities ☐ Other (specify): DAOKODOLIND OLIFOK ODITE 214 SECTION 5 BACKGROUND CHECK CRITER TO BE FILLED IN BY THE AUTHORIZED E EPRESENTATIVE Check offences and mis conduct incompatible with po osition desired.
+Violence Any misconduct or criminal offer related to firearms, kidnapping, fo nce in which any form • Sex Any misconduct or criminal offence of a sexual nature, such as sexual assault, indecent acts, solicitation or incitement to prostitution.
+Theft/Fraud Any misconduct or criminal offend taking an automobile or other veh as breaking and entering, theft, Driving Any misconduct or criminal offend driving. ce related to driving a motor vehicle, such a as driving under the influence, hit ar nd run, reckless Drugs and Narcotics Any misconduct or criminal offend ce related to drugs and d narcotics, such as possession, trafficki ing, import, culti vation.
+Other Criminal negligence, neglect or fa ilure to provide the ne ecessities of life.
+SECTION 6 CONSENT I, the undersigned, consent to verification of my criminal record by the Service de police de la Ville de Montréal, that is, any finding of guilt or a charge for a criminal offence, as well as any misconduct that could reasonably lead to doubt about the physical or moral safety of the people at risk I would be called on to work with.
+Offences listed in the appendix to the Criminal Records Act, RSC (1985), c.
+C-47 are also considered part of your criminal record, even if you have received a pardon.
+I also consent to allowing the Service de police de la Ville de Montréal to check any files and databanks it has access to, using the background check criteria identified on this form.
+I understand that the only way of checking my true identity is with fingerprints.
+Applica nt's signature Date (yy-n nm-dd)